 An A3-size will do just fine if you are short of space, but if you can, go for a larger one.
 As for thickness, I used 3-millimeter felt.
 A 2-millimeter will be OK, too.
 Now, the easiest way to attach it?
 I put 2 tiny pieces of self-adhesive velcro onto the kitchen cabinet door.
 They hold the felt board perfectly and are easy to remove when I need the space for something else (Yes, you get pretty creative with the multi-purpose space usage when living in an apartment 😉

-Supplies to Make A FELT BOARD:
+Supplies to Make A Diy Felt Board

 - self-adhesive velcro